DmytroSytnyk/FCP2023/README.md

   - functions that start with `fcp_` are related to the top-level fractional Cauchy problem evaluation routines.
   - function `cauchy_int_matr_func` performs the Cauchy integral approximation.
 Most of the computations needed to numerically evaluate the values of the propagator function is done here.
   - functions with `map_` and `quad_` prefixes are related to the quadrature evaluation routines.
-  - the file `RLI_approx.m` contains the routines for the approximate evaluation of Rieman-Liouville integral.
+  - the file `RLI_approx.m` contains the routines for the approximate evaluation of Riemann-Liouville integral.
   - the routines from files with `resolvent_` prefix are responsible for problem-dependent evaluation of the stationary operator's resolvent.
   - files `helper_*.m` and `plot_*.m` contain auxiliary routines for plotting and postprocessing